-The main problem with this system is that salon owners have now put their employees in a position where they believe that they should be making just as much (if not more) than the business itself on each service.
+The main problem with this system?
+Salon owners have given their employees the belief that they should be making just as much (if not more) than the business itself on each service.

 Can you think of any other industry that operates that way?
 Because I can’t.

 Employees, please understand that salon owners are not in this business to break even.
-They’re in it to make a profit which can then be re-invested into the business or put aside to support you and your coworkers through those rough spots we all have to struggle through.
+The became salon owners to make a profit which can then be re-invested into the business or put aside to support you and your coworkers through those rough spots we all have to struggle through.
 If they’re smart, they’re also setting aside a chunk for themselves to retire on because business owners don’t get 401Ks unless they establish them on their own.

-- SUBPROBLEM 1: Owners will often hire too many staff members.
-They can afford to do this because if the staff are not performing services, she does not have to pay them.
+Owners will often hire too many professionals.
+They can afford to do this because if the professionals are not performing services, they believe they do not have to pay them.
 This is a false belief, since this is typically a violation to the FLSA in addition to applicable state laws.
 Again, this has the potential to lead to costly audits and/or civil lawsuits.
-It is also inconsiderate, disrespectful, and completely ridiculous to expect experienced, licensed professionals to sit in your salon for hours on end without compensation for their time.
+It is also inconsiderate, disrespectful, and completely ridiculous to expect experienced, licensed professionals to sit in your business for hours on end without compensation for their time.

-Wouldn’t it be better for all of us if we could design a system that guarantees long-term employee and employer satisfaction?
+Wouldn’t it be better if we could design a system that guarantees long-term employee and employer satisfaction?
 A system that doesn’t devalue our experience as professionals and reward poor business management?

 The Salon Compensation and Pricing Megakit calculates salon compensation and service pricing for you!
 It includes: